MinBZK/ai-validation/docs/ADRs/0008-architectural-diagram-tooling.md

 ## Decision

-We will write our architectural diagrams in Markdown in the [Mermaid Syntax](https://mermaid.js.org/intro/syntax-reference.html) to edit these diagrams one can use the various [plugins](https://mermaid.js.org/ecosystem/integrations-community.html).
+We will write our architectural diagrams in Markdown-like (.mmmd) in the [Mermaid Syntax](https://mermaid.js.org/intro/syntax-reference.html) to edit these diagrams one can use the various [plugins](https://mermaid.js.org/ecosystem/integrations-community.html).
 For each project where it is needed, we will add the diagrams in the repository of the subject.
+The level of detail we will provide in the diagrams is according to the [C4-model](http://mermaid.js.org/syntax/c4.html) metamodel on architecture diagramming.

 ## Consequences